bobiboMC/numpy_shuffle-VS-random_shuffle/README.md

 # numpy_shuffle-VS-random_shuffle
 Compare running times between two types of shuffle: shuffle function that is inside 'random' library and shuffle function that is inside 'numpy' library.
-First column in 'time_diff' is 'numpy' running time,the second column is 'random' running time
+In 'time_diff',First column is "numpy's" running time,the second column is "random's" running time.